brayden-s-haws/brayden-s-haws/README.md

 Hey everyone 👋

-I started my career wanting to be a physical therapist.
-Couldn't believe how far behind the health system was.
+Started my career wanting to be a physical therapist.
+Fell in love with technology.
+Couldn't believe how poorly it was utilized in healthcare.
 Now I work in healthcare technology, trying to make a difference.

 Working everyday to make myself more skilled and capable.